Art, Books, Collaborations

 Self-portrait is a very common subject among painters since the early Renaissance.
 And of course, it is a frequent subject among women artists too, as the most evident example we have Frida Kahlo’s self-portraits.
 But today, I want to share with you the first self-portraits created by women.
 Self-portrait by Caterina van Hemessen, 1548 The… Continue reading First self-portraits painted by women

-Art History, Painters, Renaissance
+Art History, Painters, Renaissance, Research

 Drawings by Sofonisba Anguissola